Help Center Help Articles Community RMA & Warranty Downloads Tech Specs

 Dropping Bogons

-Bogon IP Addresses are IP addresses not assigned to any entity by Internet Assigned Numbers Authority (IANA) and RIR (Regional Internet Registry).
+Bogon IP Addresses are IP addresses not assigned to any entity by the Internet Assigned Numbers Authority (IANA) and Regional Internet Registries (RIR's).
 These IP addresses can be used in a malicious manner because they are not able to be traced back to a definitive source.
 To block these addresses, perform the following steps:

-2. Create a destination IP address group bogon rule in the Forward chain.
+2. Create a destination IP address group rule for bogon addresses in the Forward chain.

 Filter rule